Emergency services responding to incident in Priorslee

-A number of emergency vehicles have been responding to an incident in Telford this morning.
+A number of emergency vehicles have been responding to a two-vehicle crash in Telford this morning.

 Police and the ambulance service have been sent to a location on Teece Drive and Priorslee Avenue, in Priorslee.

-A number of emergency vehicles have been at the scene, with the incident taking place after 8am today - Tuesday, January 27.
+A number of emergency vehicles have been at the scene, with the crash taking place around 7.50am today - Tuesday, January 27.

 There has been significant traffic disruption along Priorslee Avenue as a result, which is one of Telford's busiest routes.